HAL - About Us

 A nearly 30 year effort to refurbish and build a home for the 12" Watson telescope reached culmination on July 25, 2015 with the grand opening of the HAL Observatory at Alpha Ridge.
 In addition to HAL's regular public star parties that have been held at Alpha Ridge Park for many years, this new observatory is the showcase for HAL's future public outreach efforts.

 During the first couple of years in operation, HAL's Certified Telescope Operators, quickly realized that the Watson telescope, while a thing of beauty, is difficult to operate and lacking key features available in newer telescopes.
 These issues made it a less than optimal choice to fulfill HAL's total mission in building HALO.

 At the start of 2018 HAL's Board of Directors formed a new Telescope Committee tasked with looking at options and costs to replace the Watson.
 During this process, long-time HAL members Leona and David Illig came forward with an offer to donate their Takahaski 6" Refractor, a fully computerized Astro-Physics mount, and a high-end SBIG monochrome camera with filter wheel.
-These components have now been installed and are ungoing testing and training for an initial public introduction on June 16, 2018.
+These components are installed and had their public introduction on June 16, 2018.

 The Watson telescope is currently in storage.
-However, the plan is to eventually built a display case in which to showcase it inside the observatory.
+However, the plan is to showcase it inside the observatory.
 This project should be completed in time for the 2020 star party season.

 Back to the Future